ormorteey/blblm/README.md

 ## Parallelization

-We specify the number of workers
+We must specify the number of workers to use parallelization feature.

 ```{r}
 library(furrr)